Continuous integration and delivery to Azure websites with Bamboo

 Set up your build plan

-Once your plan is set up, then you can define the tasks for your build.
-A basic 3 step plan of code checkout, package restore, and build is a the ideal starting point.
-Once that's working well, you can then add in any other more customized tasks like test runners.
+Once your plan is set up, you can define the tasks for your build.
+A basic 3-step plan of code checkout, package restore, and build is the ideal starting point.
+Once that's working well, you can add other, more customized tasks like test runners.

 For the Script task, I'm calling the

-nuget.exe I've added to my repository in order to supply custom credentials for my private feeds in my
+nuget.exe I've added it to my repository to supply custom credentials for my private feeds in my

 nuget.config.
 Another great way to do this in Bamboo is to add the